Pingu at the Wedding Party

-Pingu at the Wedding Party (also known as A Very Special Wedding) is a 1997 television film featuring the Swiss (later British) character Pingu.
-It was originally broadcast in 1997, and was released on VHS and DVD in the UK in 2004.
-It was broadcast on BBC Two on 27 December 2010 and on CBeebies on 31 December 2010.
-The voices are given by Italian voice actors Carlo Bonomi and Pietro Ubaldi.
+Pingu at the Wedding Party (German: Pingu: d'familie am Hochziitsfäscht; also known as Pingu: A Very Special Wedding) is a 1997 Swiss television film produced by Pingu Filmstudio in cooperation with UNICEF featuring the Swiss character Pingu.
+The film originally aired on SF DRS on 4 March 1997.

 Plot

 Pingu is helping Father deliver the mail.
-Pingu wakes up a penguin to deliver a parcel, but he's puzzled to receive it.
-Then his neighbor comes out and says it's for her, so Pingu grabs the parcel back and gives it to the other neighbor, who is delighted to get the parcel.
+Pingu wakes up a penguin to deliver a parcel, but he is puzzled to receive it.
+Then his neighbor comes out and says it is for her, so Pingu grabs the parcel back and gives it to the other neighbor, who is delighted to get the parcel.
 The other neighbor on the other hand, gets very angry for not getting mail and shuts the door after yelling in anger.
-Father then gives the other neighbor more mail, but this time it was an envelope, as it's an invitation to a wedding.
-Pingu is curious and asks Father about it and he takes out an similar envelope and gives it to Pingu.
+Father then gives the other neighbor more mail, but this time it was an envelope, as it is an invitation to a wedding.
+Pingu is curious and asks Father about it and he takes out a similar envelope and gives it to Pingu.
 Pingu is delighted and they go home.
 Mother was cooking and Pinga was playing until they were shown the envelope.
 A photo drops out of the envelope as Mother opens it and Pingu picks it up.
-Mother then exclaims happily that a penguin and a green penguin are getting married while reading the contents of the envelope.
+Mother then exclaims happily that a black penguin and a green penguin are getting married while reading the contents of the envelope.
 Father gets out his and Mother's wedding album with the green penguin friends and shows it to Pingu and Pinga.

 Mother and Father go to get a present, leaving Pingu and Pinga at home playing with wedding clothing and drawing pictures for the bride and groom.
 The parents are shown a remotely operated Roomba, which they decide to get.
 The cleaner and remote are put on the table, and Pingu is intrigued.
 Father warns Pingu not to touch the present and Pingu nods his head.
 Mother then comes in and tells Father that she needs a new hat, so they go out to get one, and leave Pingu and Pinga alone at home again.
 Pingu touches the control stick, and the parcel moves.
 Pinga comes over to watch, as Pingu pushes the stick on the remote control full forward.
 The parcel takes off and hovers like a helicopter.
 Pingu finds that pulling the stick back makes it land.
 Unfortunately, when the parcel lands it over-balances and falls off the table, landing upside down and getting dented.
-Grandpa comes nearby their house and wonders what was going on.
-Pinga then explains the matter and Grandpa solves the problem by picking the box up and hiding the dent from the parent's view.
-When the parents return, Grandpa leaves and on the way greets the parents.
-The parents don't notice the box and Pingu gets anxious.
+Grandfather comes nearby their house and wonders what was going on.
+Pinga then explains the matter and Grandfather solves the problem by picking the box up and hiding the dent from the parent's view.
+When the parents return, Grandfather leaves and on the way greets the parents.
+The parents do not notice the box and Pingu gets anxious.